DrGenath/drgenath.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm happy to say that I've just turned in my PhD thesis! 🎉🥸📝 The defense of the dissertation will probably take place at the end of September.
+I'm happy to say that I've just turned in my PhD thesis! 🎉🥸📝 The defense of the dissertation will probably take place at the beginning of November.